-- Training for Shop Stewards and Local Executives members may be requested at any time through the assigned Labour Relations Representative. - Arrangements will be made to provide optimal benefit to the local representatives onsite, offsite or at the Union office. - Opportunities for group training (several locals at same time/place) may be offered as required and will be authorized by the Board of Directors. - The Union shall provide educational materials for the educational sessions as required.
+- Training for Shop Stewards and Local Executives members may be requested at any time through the Education and Technology Officer. - Arrangements will be made to provide optimal benefit to the local representatives onsite, offsite or at the Union office. - Opportunities for group training (several locals at same time/place) may be offered as required and will be authorized by the Board of Directors. - The Union shall provide educational materials for the educational sessions as required.